Indiana Jones and the Kingdom of the Crystal Skull: Plot

 In 1957, Soviet agents led by Colonel Doctor Irina Spalko kidnap American archeologist Indiana Jones and his partner George "Mac" McHale.
 They infiltrate Hangar 51 in Nevada and use Jones to locate a mummified alien from the Roswell incident.
 Jones locates the mummy before being double-crossed by Mac, but escapes to a nearby model town at the Nevada Test Site, minutes before an atomic bomb test.
 He survives the blast in a lead-lined refrigerator in one of the town's mock houses before being rescued and interrogated by the FBI.

 Returning to Marshall College, Jones discovers he has been placed on an indefinite leave of absence.
 Mutt Williams, a young greaser, approaches Jones and informs him that his former colleague, Harold "Ox" Oxley, found a crystal skull in Peru in search of the mythical city Akator.
-Soviet agents attempt to capture them, but the two escape and travel to Peru.
+KGB agents attempt to capture them, but the two escape, during which they instigate a brawl between the greasers and jocks and lose them during the chase through the College Campus District.
+The duo later travels to Peru.

 In Peru, they find carvings made by Ox, which lead the pair to the grave of Francisco de Orellana, which contains an elongated crystal skull.
 Leaving the grave, they are captured by the Soviets and taken to a camp in the Amazon rainforest.
-They are reunited with Mac, Spalko, an addled Ox, and Mutt's mother, Marion Ravenwood, who informs Jones that Mutt is his son.
-Spalko tells Jones that the skulls are alien in origin and intends to use them to project Soviet propaganda into the minds of Americans.
+They are reunited with Mac, Spalko, an addled Ox, and Mutt's mother, Marion Ravenwood.
+Spalko tells Jones that the skulls are alien in origin and that she intends to use them to project Soviet propaganda into the minds of Americans.
 Jones has a brief telepathic connection to the skull, which commands him to return it to Akator.
 He realizes that Ox is attempting to communicate through automatic writing, discovering a route to the city.
+They first attempt an escape until Indy and Marion get caught in quicksand, during which Marion reveals that Mutt is Indy's son.
+Mutt manages to save them, but they are recaptured by the Soviets.

 While en route to Akator, Jones retakes the skull from the Soviet troops and escapes from them alongside Marion, Ox, Mutt and Mac, who claims to be a double agent, all the while leaving a trail for Spalko.
 Jones and his companions locate Akator, where they learn that the skull belonged to one of thirteen "interdimensional beings" whom the early Ugha tribes worshipped as deities.

 Spalko catches up and returns the skull to its skeleton, which comes to life and offers her the reward of omniscience.
 As an interdimensional portal opens above the chamber, abducting Mac and Spalko's remaining soldiers, the skeletons combine into a reanimated alien, who transfers an overwhelming amount of knowledge into Spalko's mind, vaporizing her.